Seankuwamoto/Weather-Balloon/README.md

 ### Step 1: Installing Node
 This project runs on [Node](https://nodejs.org/en), a JavaScript runtime environment.

-Before getting started with my code here on github, you'll need to install node by clicking [this link](https://nodejs.org/en/download/package-manager) and following the instructions.
+Before getting started with my code, you'll need to install node by clicking [this link](https://nodejs.org/en/download/package-manager) and following the instructions.

-In case you have trouble with the instructions on Node's website, I'll also walk through the steps of installing it on a Mac here.
+In case you have trouble with the instructions on Node's website, I'll also walk through the steps of installing it on a Mac.

-The first step is to open up terminal on your Macbook.
-Terminal is an application that is automatically installed on all Macbooks, and you can acess it by pressing <kbd>Cmd</kbd> + <kbd>Space</kbd> and then searching `terminal`.
+The first step is to open up `Terminal` on your Macbook. `Terminal` is an application that is automatically installed on all Macbooks, and you can acess it by pressing <kbd>Cmd</kbd> + <kbd>Space</kbd> and then searching `terminal`.

-Once inside terminal, you should copy and paste the following line into the terminal and press enter:
+Once inside Terminal, you should copy and paste the following command into it:
 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash
 ```